CH-Low/KasaneIro/README.md

 # Kasane Iro

-This is a fan-made tool designed to generate combinations.
+This is a fan-made tool designed to generate combinations with a total of 3 secondary colours for higher difficulty.

 Note: Generating different combinations should be as simple as pressing a button.
 I aim to keep the tool straightforward and won't be adding additional features.